Beginners Guide to Peace - Losing the Way

 Unintended Consequences Redux

-Once again, unintended consequences prevailed with black marketers and organized crime creating more potent and concentrated varieties of marijuana with higher THC or shifting to more easily smuggled but more addictive and potentially dangerous drugs such as cocaine and heroin.
+Once again, unintended consequences prevailed with black marketers and organized crime creating more potent and concentrated varieties of marijuana with higher THC levels or shifting to more easily smuggled but more addictive and potentially dangerous drugs such as cocaine and heroin.
 As with the government’s push for the introduction of methyl into industrial alcohol in the 1920’s, the US government’s financing of

 Additionally, as the US government’s push for the war on drugs intensified throughout the 1980’s and 1990’s, under both Democratic and Republican administrations, the prison population steady increased.
 At its peak, in 2008,